yatki/vscode-surround/README.md

 ## Logo

-I designed the logo on [canva.com](https://canva.com) and inspired one of their free templates.
+I designed the logo on [canva.com](https://canva.com) and inspired by one of their free templates.

 ## LICENCE